-- (1) Peter Grosskopf, CEO of the Corporation and CEO of SRLC, is also directors of the Corporation.
-Mr. Grosskopf's compensation in respect of the Corporation is fully disclosed in the Summary Compensation Table below dealing with the compensation of NEOs.
-Mr. Grosskopf did not receive any additional compensation from the Corporation for services as a director of the Corporation. - (2) As noted below, each eligible director shall have the right, but not the obligation, to elect once each calendar year to receive all or 50% of such director's annual retainer for the immediately succeeding year in the form of DSUs.
-Mr. Birch elected to receive 50% of his directors fees earned for the year ended December 31, 2020 in the form of DSUs.
-Mr. Dewhurst, Ms. Ranson and Ms. Zigrossi each elected to receive all of their director fees earned for the year ended December 31, 2020 in cash.
-A portion of the director fees earned in DSUs during the year ended December 31, 2020 were granted on January 15, 2021. - (3) For the year ended December 31, 2020, Mr. Rule served as a senior managing director of the Corporation.
-In this role, he received a base salary of \$50,000, non-equity plan compensation of \$27,000 and 216,991 in commissions from placement and advisory services in SGRIL.
-Mr. Rule did not receive any additional compensation from the Corporation for services as a director of the Corporation.
+- (1) Peter Grosskopf, CEO of the Corporation and CEO of SRLC, is also a director of the Corporation.
+Mr. Grosskopf's compensation in respect of the Corporation is fully disclosed in the Summary Compensation Table below with respect to the compensation of NEOs.
+Mr. Grosskopf did not receive any additional compensation from the Corporation for services as a director of the Corporation. - (2) As noted below, in year 2021 each eligible director had the right, but not the obligation, to elect once each calendar year to receive all or a portion of such director's annual retainer for the immediately succeeding year in the form of DSUs.
+Mr. Birch elected to receive 50% of his directors fees earned for the year ended December 31, 2021 in the form of DSUs.
+Ms. Keady elected to receive 100% of her directors fees earned for the year ended December 31, 2021 in the form of DSUs.
+Mr. Dewhurst, Ms. Ranson and Ms. Zigrossi each elected to receive all of their director fees earned for the year ended December 31, 2021 in cash.
+A portion of the director fees earned in DSUs during the year ended December 31, 2021 were granted on January 15, 2022. - (3) As part of her appointment to the Board Ms. Keady received \$317,972 in DSUs which vest over three years. - (4) Mr. Rule waived any compensation for his role as a director in 2021.
+In addition, please see notes 5 and 6 below. - (5) This figure represents the amount Mr. Rule earned by way of participation in the Carry Plan (as defined below). - (6) This figure is comprised of amounts received by Mr. Rule for (i) salary, commissions, and pension payments prior to March 15, 2021, the date on which Mr. Rule ceased to be an employee of the Sprott Group (as defined below), and (ii) sub-advisory and referral fees paid by RCIC and SAM USA to Mr. Rule or his affiliates on and after March 15, 2021,